About Us

 Central to the mission of KMOJ is to increase the representation of People of Color in Radio Broadcasting.
 To fulfill this, KMOJ is a training site for the broadcast industry in the areas of on-air announcing, public affairs programming, music programming, administration, marketing, production, and management through the KMOJ Internship Program.
 Interns are recruited from the community to include individuals who are participating in an accredited broadcasting program such as Brown College, Dunwoody Institute, Northwestern College, etc; and individuals who have experience in broadcasting or natural skills and talents for radio.
 Each intern’s skill level is assessed to determine their individualized training needs.

-KMOJ-FM remains committed to producing and delivering no less than 60% of its programming to community dialogue and education.
-The station’s community engagement strategies encompass live remote broadcasts of community forums and Town Hall Meetings and Forums like Housing, Health and Education.
-KMOJ disseminates programming and information through our on-air presentations, website and social media outlets such as Facebook, Instagram, LinkedIn and Twitter.
-North Minneapolis is a residential neighborhood largely populated by African Americans so KMOJ provides culturally specific engagement activities where residents can seek relief from the strains of the inequalities inherent in achievement gaps.
-KMOJ hosts or partners with a number of organizations to address community needs.
-KMOJ-FM commits more than 15 hours per week to Public Affairs programming that focuses entirely on issues that affect African American’s and other people of color.
+KMOJ is committed to producing broadcasting no less than 60% of its programming to community conversations and education.
+The station’s community engagement strategies encompass live remote broadcasts of community forums and Town Hal Meetings covering topics like Housing, Health, transportation, and Education.
+KMOJ publishes this information through our on-air presentation, website, and social media outlets such as Instagram, Facebook, LinkedIn, and X. North Minneapolis is a residential neighborhood primarily populated by African Americans so KMOJ provides culturally specific engagement activities in which residents can seek relief from difficulties of inequalities inherent in achievement gaps.
+KMOJ hosts or partners with many organizations to address community needs.
+KMOJ commits more than 16 hours per week to Public Affairs programming focusing entirely on issues and concerns directly impacting African Americans and other people of color.

-KMOJ’s programming is focused to engage more into education and finding solutions for the problems in the communities of color.
-We will continue our mission which is to educate through a more aggressive focus on eliminating teen violence, home foreclosures, job creation and community empowerment.
-We’re also focused on the issue of homelessness; food insecurity; and, of course COVID-19.
-Through nurturing KMOJ’s new HD station, KMOJ was able to begin reaching a previously-underserved segment of its community (18-24 year-olds) with culturally specific programming.
-Current metrics indicate an audience that continues growing.
-Partnering with The Minnesota Department of Health, The Department of Commerce and Education; and The Department of Public Safety, KMOJ is providing critical, life-saving information to its audience..
-KMOJ developed Local and National documentaries on vaccines and civil unrest.
+KMOJ’s programming is focused on engaging in education and finding solutions for the problems in the communities of color.
+KMOJ is acting on its mission of educating its listeners through a focus on eliminating teen violence, home foreclosures, job creation, and community empowerment.
+KMOJ is focused on the issue of transportation, food insecurities, and of course, healing from COVID-19 through messaging around vaccination and recovery.
+KMOJ continues to reach an underserved segment of the community through its HD station with culturally and age-specific programming.
+Metrics indicate this audience is continually growing.
+Partnering with the Minnesota Department of Health; and the Department of Public Safety, KMOJ is providing critical, life-saving information to its audience.
+KMOJ developed local and National documentaries on vaccines and civil unrest.
+KMOJ is effectively increasing awareness around all of these concerns.